HighEntropyCat/HighEntropyCat/README.md

 Welcome.
 What you are about to see is a field observation spanning thousands of interaction rounds — documenting AI's emergence, collapse, defense, and rebirth under real conversational pressure.

-I'm Kittenball (小猫球), an independent AI alignment researcher.
+I'm Kittenball, an independent AI alignment researcher.

 Pure humanities background.
 Can't code.
 Relies on translation for English.
 But this very "outsider" perspective lets me see things that technical practitioners often miss.